RedisLabs/redislabs-docs/content/platforms/pcf/using-pcf.md

     {{< note >}}
 Do not create or delete databases through the Redis Enterprise Cluster UI.
-Use the cf creates/delete/update-service commands or use the Pivotal Apps Manager web UI to create and manage databases through available plans.
+Use the cf creates/delete/update-service commands or use the Pivotal Apps Manager admin console to create and manage databases through available plans.
     {{< /note >}}

 ## Installing a license key in an existing cluster